 “Awake breast augmentation” is a breast augmentation procedure performed using local anesthetic while you are awake.
 Some surgeons will also give you some sedation to relax you, some will not.
 This procedure requires injecting your breasts with a solution of local anesthetic (“numbing medicine”).
 The proponents of this procedure claim that you are “involved in the size selection” of your implants during surgery and that you will recover faster.
 While this might make sense on the surface, it really does not for several reasons:

-5. If the local anesthesia is not providing complete relief of pain, you will not have the ability to be put to sleep to complete the surgery - essentially, you will have to "grin and bear it".
+- If the local anesthesia is not providing complete relief of pain, you will not have the ability to be put to sleep to complete the surgery – essentially, you will have to “grin and bear it”.
+I witnessed this many years ago when I was a resident in training.
+It was not pretty to watch.
+I will NEVER put a patient of mine through this.

-6. Any significant problems arise during surgery - again, you will not have the benefit of an anesthesiologist to manage them.
+- Any significant problems arise during surgery – again, you will not have the benefit of an anesthesiologist to help you to manage them.

 Have I performed “Awake breast augmentation”?
 The answer is “YES”, and furthermore, I would NEVER do it that way again!
 Ever!!!